18 Blogging Tools For Beginners

 Revive Old Posts is a WordPress plugin that automatically shares your old posts on social media.
 This saves you time from actively sharing your old posts on Twitter, Facebook, and other social platforms.

-When you share your older posts on social media repeatedly, it can help you drive more traffic to your site and boost your overall engagement on these platforms.
+When you share your older posts on social media repeatedly, it can drive more traffic to your site and boost your overall engagement on these platforms.

 You have all those old posts on your blog, so why not put them to work?
 Your social media followers might not know they exist, so give them a nudge.